-We thank everyone who took the time to share their views and experiences with us about their health and care services and to share their ideas.
+We thank everyone who took the time to share their views and experiences with us about their health and care services and their ideas going forward.

-We hope the feedback people have taken time to share influences healthcare services to recognise and value what they do well - and take action where they need to as quickly as they can to make things better.
+We hope the feedback collected by patients influences healthcare services, to recognise and value what they do well, and take action where needed to make things better.